-Vermont has strong laws and policies to protect Vermonters from secondhand smoke.

-- Vermont's Clean Indoor Air Act bans smoking of tobacco products in nearly all common areas of indoor places of public access (e.g., workplaces, bars, restaurants, government buildings, and designated smoke-free areas in state parks and forests).^{12, 13} - Act 135 prohibits tobacco (including e-cigarettes) on school grounds and childcare facilities, state-owned health care facilities, hotels and motels, motor vehicles occupied by children under 8, within 25 feet of state-owned buildings and properties, and protects children from poisoning by banning the sale of liquid or gel substances with nicotine unless contained in child-resistant packaging.^{14, 15}

-Vermont provides comprehensive cessation resources and support.

-- For more than a decade, Vermont has maintained a state quitline that one of 802Quits programs.
-802Quits is an evidence-based statewide cessation program that offers four ways for residents to access free help with quitting tobacco: Quit Online, Quit by Phone, Quit in Person, and Quit with nicotine replacement therapy (NRT).
+- Vermont has strong laws and policies that protect Vermonters from secondhand smoke. - Vermont's Clean Indoor Air Act bans smoking of tobacco products in nearly all common areas of indoor places of public access (e.g., workplaces, bars, restaurants, government buildings, and designated smoke-free areas in state parks and forests).^{12, 13} - Act 135 prohibits tobacco (including e-cigarettes) on school grounds and childcare facilities, state-owned health care facilities, hotels and motels, motor vehicles occupied by children under 8, within 25 feet of state-owned buildings and properties, and protects children from poisonings by banning the sale of liquid or gel substances with nicotine unless contained in child-resistant packaging.
+14, 15 - Vermont provides comprehensive cessation resources and supports. - For more than a decade Vermont has maintained a state quitline, which is housed as one of 802Quits programs.
+802Quits is an evidence-based statewide cessation program that offers four ways for residents to access free help with quitting tobacco: Quit Online, Quit by Phone, Quit in Person, and Quit with NRT.
 All 802Quits programs offer free short- and long-acting NRT, such as patches and gum or lozenges, when enrolled and participating in counseling.
-Additional 802Quits supports include text messages, pregnancy dedicated coaches, and quit toolkits. - Vermont Medicaid provides a comprehensive tobacco cessation benefit, covering all seven NRT medications, and individual and group counseling.

-❖ Vermont's cigarette excise tax now ranks 6th highest in the nation.

-Vermont's cigarette excise tax rate has been raised eight times over past years; from \$0.44 per pack in 2001 to \$3.08 per pack in July 2015.
+Additional 802Quits supports include text, pregnancy dedicated coaches, and quit toolkits. - Vermont Medicaid provides a comprehensive tobacco cessation benefit, covering all seven nicotine replacement therapy (NRT) medications, and individual and group counseling. - ❖ Vermont's cigarette excise tax now ranks 6th highest in the nation. - Vermont's cigarette excise tax rate has been raised 8 times over past years; from \$0.44 per pack in 2001 to \$3.08 per pack in July 2015.16

-Nonetheless, the tobacco epidemic remains considerable, with approximately 79,000 adults17 and 2,800 youth18 in Vermont smoking cigarettes.
-Further, other tobacco product use is increasing, with 15 percent19 of adults and 15 percent of youth reporting use of e-cigarettes, and 25 percent of youth reporting use of any tobacco product (e.g., cigarettes, cigars, smokeless tobacco, e-cigarettes).20
+Nonetheless, the tobacco epidemic remains considerable with approximately 79,000 adults17 and 2,800 youth18 in Vermont smoking cigarettes.
+Further, other tobacco product use is increasing, with 15%19 of adults and 15% of youth reporting use of e-cigarettes, and 25% of youth reporting use of any tobacco product (e.g., cigarettes, cigars, smokeless tobacco, e-cigarettes).20